wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 types, and is identified.
 This currently includes Subjects, and would include Genres with this change.

+However, the relationship between a compound subject and its identifier differs from the relationship between compound genres and their identifiers.
+An identified genre is an atomic unit that can be further embellished by extra subfields, whereas the various subfields form part of the subject.

+The consistency gained by treating a Genre like a Subject may therefore be confusing.

 #### As an extra Concept

 A less consistent, but possibly more future-looking approach would be to